 Do you have any other techniques you used to make this habit work for you?
 Share it with us in the comments below!

-If you found this topic interesting and you want to discover more ideas that will help you change your life, consider joining our free two-day foundation in Life Coaching course.
-We host events across the UK, browse available dates and locations here.
+If you found this topic interesting and you want to discover more ideas that will help you change your life, consider joining us in our interactive live webinar.
+Choose from available dates here.

 This week our Coach in The Spotlight is Sue Bassett, who proves it's never too late to begin, having started her coaching journey at 60 years of age as a grandmother of 11 children!